 UX design, or user experience design, is an interdisciplinary practice that focuses on the ways in which real people actually want to interact with your website or products.
 UX designers seek to develop products that are user-centered, helpful, and above all, a joy to use.

-When a website exceeds its visitors’ expectations—especially the ones they didn’t know they had—it establishes your credibility, builds trust, and evokes a sense of wonder.
+When a website exceeds its visitors’ expectations—especially the ones they didn’t know they had—it establishes your credibility, builds trust, and evokes a sense of wonder, keeping them coming back.

 By investing in user experiences, you’ll be well on your way to crafting a more engaging digital strategy that delights visitors and converts them into leads.

-Check out these 5 practical tips to improve your user experiences:
+Check out these five practical tips to improve your user experiences.

-Implement focus groups and interviews, and get creative with Facebook groups.
+Implement focus groups and interviews, and get creative with group interviews over a Miro board.
 Engage, ask questions about your ideal clients’ current struggles and dreams, and pay attention to the trends that surface.
-Once you’ve analyzed the results, define your user personas.
+Once you’ve analyzed the results, define your user personas and their current journeys.

 As humans, we desire clarity.
 What am I doing here?
 And, where am I going?
 Clear navigation simplifies your visitors’ experience by guiding them toward meaningful actions.